Kuadrant/kuadrant-operator/config/install/README.md

 ```

-Re-Apply the configuration to setup the new secret and limitador configuration:
+Re-Apply the configuration to setup the new secret and configuration:

 ```bash
 kubectl apply -k $KUADRANT_DIR/configure/
 ```

-Limitador is now configured to use the provided redis connection URL as a backend store for rate limit counters.
-Limitador will becomes temporarily unavailable as it restarts.
+Limitador is now configured to use the provided redis connection URL as a data store for rate limit counters.
+Limitador will become temporarily unavailable as it restarts.

 ### Validate